AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 ### Mapping considerations and example {#mapping-considerations-example}

-To correctly send your audience data from Adobe Experience Platform to the Salesforce Marketing Cloud destination, you need to go through the field mapping step.
+To correctly send your audience data from Adobe Experience Platform to the [!DNL Salesforce Marketing Cloud] destination, you need to go through the field mapping step.
 Mapping consists of creating a link between your Experience Data Model (XDM) schema fields in your Platform account and their corresponding equivalents from the target destination.
-To correctly map your XDM fields to the Salesforce Marketing Cloud destination fields, follow the steps below.
+To correctly map your XDM fields to the [!DNL Salesforce Marketing Cloud] destination fields, follow the steps below.

 The list of attribute mappings that can be set up for the [Salesforce REST API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/dome_composite_upsert_example.htm?q=contacts) is given below.
 The destination uses the [Salesforce Search Attribute-Set Definitions REST API](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/retrieveAttributeSetDefinitions.html) to retrieve attributes defined within Salesforce for your contacts and specific to your account.